explodinglabs/jsonrpcclient/README.md

 ``response=True`` tells the server you're expecting a response.

-You can also pass other keyword arguments which will be translated into JSON-RPC.
+You can pass any number of positional or keyword arguments, and they will be translated into JSON-RPC.

     >> result = proxy.find(42, name='Foo', response=True)
     --> {"jsonrpc": "2.0", "method": "find", "params": [42, {"name": "Foo"}], "id": 1}